mvhmz81/cocktail-/README.md

 there is still more that can be done but to allow for more learning i will move on

-the vite and bootstrap is not working
+the vite and bootstrap is not working i think the system is corrupted and so i need to delete all